Sreeniatvz/OneAPIGuidelines/README.md

     * Uniform Interface

 What is REST?
 REST==REpresentional State Transfer.
 REST is resource based.
 Here Representation refers to the payload which we will be exchangeing  between client and server.
-In this REST world we will be talking about
+In this REST world we will be talking about.
  * Things vs Actions
  * Nouns Vs Verbs.
  * Multiple URIs may refering to the same resource (ex: Employee ,Invoice are resources)